amna-elsheikhmohamed/amna-elsheikhmohamed.github.io/README.md

 ---
 <h1 align="center">Week 2 🌺 </h1>

+This week,  My supervisor assigned me to fork the Australian Center for Moving Image’s source code using Ruby and Jekyll to create an audio guide for a fictional exhibition.
+My main tasks involved customizing the website's design, adding audio generated with a text-to-speech tool, and utilizing multimedia elements published on the Qatar Museum website.

 ### Sunday
 - Explore material to understand the project.
 - Downloaded Ruby and Jekyll, set them up, and ran the project code.